IPR Infringement: Everything You Need to Know

 IPR cases seldom appear on the front pages of newspapers, but they sometimes do.
 Several years ago, Disney sent Cease and Desist letters to daycare centers after realizing that they painted their walls with images of its famous characters, such as Mickey Mouse and Goofy.
 These characters are undoubtedly Disney's protected trademarks.
 Through the Cease and Desist letters, the animation studio requested the daycare centers to stop infringing its trademarks.
 Such letters can be the initial stages of a lawsuit.

 If you need help with IPR infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.